 Our shareholders are the owners of the business.
 Having a clear understanding of our strategy and financial and operational performance helps ensure they can fully assess the value of their investment and the risks and opportunities of investing in the Company.

-- Regular engagement between key investors and the CEO and CFO through investor relations programme of events - Participation in investor conferences such as the Canaccord Genuity Annual Growth Conference in August 2024 and the Goodbody Equity Conference in November 2024 - Annual and interim results presentations - Regular trading updates announced on regulatory platforms
+- the Goodbody Equity Conference in November 2024 - Annual and interim results presentations - Regular trading updates announced on regulatory platforms

 How the Board considers shareholders' interests